jzielinski47/journify/README.md

 # Journify
-Journify is your personal vechicle assistant.
+Journify is your personal vehicle assistant.

 ## Project Setup